How to Learn Anything During COVID-19

 What a mentor can do is to help guide you down a path they’ve already been on.
 For argument's sake, let's use writing sales copy as the skill you want to develop.
 This is a highly sought-after skill that compensates well.
 A mentor could be a seasoned copywriter, and built a successful career doing this.
 Finding a mentor can be difficult and is a topic we’ll explore in a future post, but for now if you’re a student we would suggest you start researching and reaching out to alumni for a short phone call.

-Coaches are legendary in places like Silicon Valley, as this Business Insider article covers “this is the power of coaching in general: The ability to offer a different perspective, one unaffected by being “in the game.”
+Coaches are legendary in places like Silicon Valley, as stated by Business Insider, “this is the power of coaching in general: The ability to offer a different perspective, one unaffected by being "in the game."
 A good coach can be a game changer, and while many times you will have to pay one, working with a coach seriously cuts months off your learning curve.
 Coaches are easy to find, but the challenge is finding the right match.
 There are operation coaches, and ones who focus on mindset.
 There are also new categories such as entrepreneurship coaches and mindfulness coaches.
 A coach can have a powerful influence as they have access to your mind, but we have found them to be a net positive.
 But like all things, it’s just about speaking with several of them on the phone or in person and getting a sense of who you gel with and is in line with helping you reach your goals.

 Start an accountability group

 Not enough people do this, and for some people this simple act can be life changing when it comes to learning a new skill.
 All you need to do is find some like-minded friends who are focused on bettering themselves and set up a group, whether it’s a weekly call or chat group, and just hold each other accountable to your goals.
 It’s important to find people who are encouraging as part of this group and will do the work.
-As this article states, “on the power of peer accountability if you have a specific accountability appointment with a person you’ve committed, you will increase your chance of success by up to 95%.”
+As Thomas Oppong, founder @AllTopStartups, states, “on the power of peer accountability if you have a specific accountability appointment with a person you’ve committed, you will increase your chance of success by up to 95%.”
 You may feel this tactic won’t work, but once you try it, you’ll realize how much the opinions of your accountability group matter, to your benefit!

 The hardest part of doing anything is getting started, but as we’ve outlined above, it's all achievable.
 We never said it was easy, but if you want to be successful it takes time to put in the work.
 However, if you practice and refine your skill day in, day out, you’ll get there much quicker than you would have believed.
 The most important thing is just to focus on the target in front of you and not concern yourself with anything else but completing that task.